 Being a disabled sex worker with a chronic illness has given me the gift of being able to enjoy my life more.
 I’ve had opportunities to do things I probably never would have otherwise, such as having my first threesome, going to my first sex club, and having my first orgy—all with beautiful women I wouldn’t have met as a shy bisexual.
 I’ve been wined and dined during an overnight where I made more money than I get from disability in a month.

 I’ve met people from all kinds of backgrounds who I’ve learned from—whether a young, autistic white man or an older man from Syria with a disability.
 As a disabled escort, some of my favorite clients are other disabled people.
 This is because we’re both contributing so much to each others’ lives.
 All of this in an ableist society makes it seem like people with disabilities can’t be happy.

 There are a lot of men who call themselves hobbyists in this industry who treat escorts like things to collect, and I’m not here for their egos.
 I’m here for those who want to remember what it feels like to be touched, who crave a genuine connection, and whose lives would benefit from having a companion like me.

 Although it’s nice to have some extra income, at the end of the day being a disabled sex worker isn’t about the money for me.
 As an escort, my time is just as valuable as my clients’, and I want to take that time to know that I have a purpose here.

 I want to help my clients build unforgettable memories together, or at least find some relief in the tiny bubble which is our appointment.
 Because, regardless of how healthy my clients are compared to me, we’re all going to die someday, and it would be a pity not to enjoy life as much as possible before we go.

-Hayley Jade is a disabled sex worker, disability advocate, non-fiction writer, and dog-lover.
+Hayley Jade, the author of "I’m a disabled sex worker: this is my true story," is a disabled sex worker, disability advocate, non-fiction writer, and dog-lover.